OWASP/owasp-summit-2017/Participants/Geoff-Hill.md

 ## Geoff Hill

+_(add info, links, blogs, twitter, bio, what would like to see at the summit)_

-Top help leading the [Threat Model Workshop](../Workshops/Threat-Model.md)
+Top help organizing the [Threat Model Workshop](../Workshops/Threat-Model.md)

 geoff.hill@tutamantic.com